 Top accolades: Six NBA titles, six Finals MVPs, five MVPs, 10 All-NBA 1st Team selections, 14 All-Stars, one Defensive Player of the Year award, nine All-Defensive 1st Team selections

-Not a consensus pick in our Top 75 list, but close to it, as six of our eight voters picked Michael Jordan as the No. 1 player in their ranking.
+Not a consensus pick, but close to it, as six of our eight voters picked Michael Jordan again as the No. 1 player in their ranking.
 It’s impossible to argue that, too, as Jordan had the highest peak of any of the GOAT candidates and the longest list of top-level achievements (as of now).
 Jordan was a madman as a competitor, which led to him training as hard as any NBA player ever in order to get his body in elite shape to destroy opponents.

 His mid-range game – face-ups, jab-steps, pull-ups, turnarounds, fadeaway, all of it – was second to none, and he was also a freakish athlete who could finish through contact and over length.
 And then there was the aspect of his clutchness, as Jordan was so often successful in nailing game-winners in the most high-pressure situations imaginable.
 Oh, and he was a top-tier defender, too.